Riya Sen: Personal life and family

-Born on 24 January 1981 in Kolkata, West Bengal, Riya is the daughter of Moon Moon Sen, a former actress, and granddaughter of Suchitra Sen, a legend in Bengali cinema.
+Born on 24 January 1981 in Kolkata, West Bengal, Sen is the daughter of Moon Moon Sen, a former actress, and granddaughter of Suchitra Sen, a legend in Bengali cinema.
 Before leaving for Mumbai, she lived in Kolkata with her parents and sister Raima Sen, also an actress.
 Her father Bharat Dev Varma is a member of the royal family of Tripura.
 Her paternal grandmother, Ila Devi, was a princess of Cooch Behar, whose younger sister Gayatri Devi was the Maharani of Jaipur.
-Sen is also a descendant of the social reformer Keshab Chandra Sen through her paternal lineage; her ancestor Suniti Devi, the Maharani of Cooch Behar and daughter of Keshab Chandra Sen, was the mother of Jitendra Narayan, who was Raima Sen’s paternal great-grandfather.
+Sen is also a descendant of the social reformer Keshab Chandra Sen through her paternal lineage; her ancestor Suniti Devi, the Maharani of Cooch Behar and daughter of Keshab Chandra Sen, was the mother of Jitendra Narayan, who was Raima Sen's paternal great-grandfather.
 Her paternal great-grandmother Indira was the only daughter of Maharaja Sayajirao Gaekwad III of Baroda.
-Riya's maternal great-grandfather Adinath Sen was a prominent Kolkata businessman, whose father Dinanath Sen – a relative of former Union Law Minister Ashoke Kumar Sen- was the Diwan or a Minister of the Maharaja of Tripura.
+Sen's maternal great-grandfather Adinath Sen was a prominent Kolkata businessman, whose father Dinanath Sen – a relative of former Union Law Minister Ashoke Kumar Sen – was the Diwan or a Minister of the Maharaja of Tripura.
 The sisters are credited on-screen under their mother's maiden name, although their official papers carry the surname Dev Varma.

-Riya completed her schooling in ICSE from Loreto House in Kolkata.
-She went on to studying philosophy in a Bengali uccha madhyamik school Rani Birla Girls' College (a University of Calcutta affiliate).
-Riya had a degree from the National Institute of Fashion Technology NIFT Mumbai in fashion designing and information technology.
-She went to London to the Pinewood Actors Studio for acting course and simultaneously did voice and dubbing classes.
+Sen completed her schooling in ICSE from Loreto House in Kolkata.
+She went on to study philosophy in a Bengali uccha madhyamik school Rani Birla Girls' College (a University of Calcutta affiliate).
+Sen had a degree from the National Institute of Fashion Technology NIFT Mumbai in fashion designing and information technology.
+She went to London to the Pinewood Actors Studio for an acting course and simultaneously did voice and dubbing classes.
 She also did a couple of private acting workshops with renowned British teachers.
-She learnt the Queens English -British accent with renowned voice coach Barbara Berkeley.
+She learnt the Queen's English -British accent with renowned voice coach Barbara Berkeley.
 She studied in New York at the TV1 acting studio in Times Square.
-Riya has also done a course in Paris at the Institute Marangoni for fashion and image styling.
-Riya also did a course at the University of Arts in London in ‘branding' and a cooking course in Thailand at the blue elephant culinary school.
-Riya briefly practised kickboxing and karate.
+Sen has also done a course in Paris at the Institute Marangoni for fashion and image styling.
+Sen also did a course at the University of Arts in London in 'branding' and a cooking course in Thailand at the blue elephant culinary school.
+Sen briefly practised kickboxing and karate.
 She is passionate about painting and has been painting since she was a baby.
 She's a certified yoga teacher.
 She did her 200 hours Teacher training course in Rishikesh for hatha vinyasa, Yin yoga teacher training course in dharamsala at the Trimurti school and Aerial yoga teacher training course from Ulu yoga in Bali.

 During the filming of Shaadi No. 1 in France, she was knocked unconscious after being accidentally run over by a stuntman's motorbike, but she was not seriously injured.

 In August 2017, Sen married her boyfriend Shivam Tewari in a private Bengali Hindu ceremony.